rust-lang/rfcs/text/3177-apply-patchfiles-to-dependencies.md

 foo = { path = "../path/to/foo" }
 ```

 Voila!
-You no longer need to keep that source of `bar` that you barely even touched.
+You no longer need to keep that cloned source of `bar` that you barely even touched.
 Upon running
 `cargo build` the bar dependency will be downloaded, the patch will be applied to the source of `bar` and
-it will utilize your changed library in this case.
+it will utilize your changed `foo` library in this case.

+## Backport bugfixes into project

 This same method can also be used to backport important bugfixes to old versions of dependencies that you do not have the time
-to upgrade to, since they include way to many breaking changes.
-Where you would fetch the source, use something similar to:
+to upgrade to, since they include way to many breaking changes and additional features, just updating the software to the newest version is
+not a priority right now.
+You can now instead just get the specific bugfix included in your software for what you are maintaining.

 ``` bash
 git clone <sourcecode>